Javascript is not enabled.

 The Four Winds by Kristin Hannah

 This, the best-selling hardcover novel of 2021 — just out in paperback on March 14 — is by the ever-popular author of The Nightingale and The Great Alone (among a few dozen others).
 It’s set partly in 1921, jumping to drought-plagued 1930s Texas, where a mother has to make difficult choices to allow her family to survive.
-Newsweek called it “brutally beautiful”
+Newsweek called it “brutally beautiful.”

 Klara and the Sun by Kazuo Ishiguro

 The 2021 bestseller is the first novel by Ishiguro (the literary superstar who authored, among others, 1989’s The Remains of the Day) since he was awarded the Nobel Prize in Literature in 2017.
 The lovely, albeit somewhat dystopian, story is about a robot doll — an “artificial friend” — named Klara, who becomes a sickly, lonely young girl’s companion.
-At a time when AI and chatbots are filling our daily newsfeeds, it explores themes about identity and technology’s ability (or lack of it) to mimic and elicit human emotions.
+At a time when chatbots are filling our daily newsfeeds, it explores themes about identity and technology’s ability (or lack of it) to mimic and elicit human emotions.

 To Paradise by Hanya Yanagihara

 A weighty, brilliant and, yes, dark novel from the author of 2015’s A Little Life, her latest is a deeply complex (in terms of plot and structure) exploration of tragic love, suffering and hope.
 It consists of three stories set in different time periods and altered realities, with overlapping characters, many of whom are gay men.
-I loved it, though note that it seems to be a love-it-or-hate-it kind of book.
+I loved it, though it seems to be a love-it-or-hate-it kind of book.
 Upon its January 2022 release, Slate called it a “disappointment,” while The Guardian declared it “a masterpiece for our times.”
 But without a doubt, it’s a talker.

 Crossroads by Jonathan Franzen